Things to do with Kids in Phuket

 Best Things for Kids in Phuket

 I am not a fan of lists, but for this blog page, a kind of list is needed.
-This is not everything, suggestions welcome - please leave a comment on my Facebook Page.
+This is not everything, suggestions welcome!
 This might take a while and I will probably update the page as time goes by ....
 I asked my kids what they like doing, and they both went for Taekwondo and they both went for "The Beach Bar" ...

 The Beach Bar is one of our favourite hangouts, we have been going there for years, our kids play with the owners kids, we can eat decent food at a good price, enjoy a sunset beer, it's safe, friendly, quiet.
 Yes, best thing to do with the kids .. go to the beach (and eat new food!).
 Kids also mentioned that they like Layan Beach and eating dinner at Dairy Hut and Kopitiam, a couple of restaurants in Phuket Town.
 I hope kids visiting Thailand try some Thai food - all part of the experience!